guillaumeteillet/technicalTestForACompany-Service-Endpoint/README.md

 Then, you have to :

-1) Clone the repo : git clone https://github.com/guillaumeteillet/technicalTestForCheckoutComService-Endpoint
+1) Clone the repo : git clone https://github.com/guillaumeteillet/technicalTestForACompany-Service-Endpoint

-2) cd technicalTestForCheckoutComService-Endpoint
+2) cd technicalTestForACompany-Service-Endpoint

 3) sails lift